MetaMask/gator-extension/README.md

-# Delegation Toolkit Extension for Scaffold-ETH 2
+# MetaMask Samrt Accounts & Delegation Extension for Scaffold-ETH 2

-The MetaMask Delegation Toolkit is a Viem-based collection of tools for integrating embedded smart accounts, known as `MetaMaskSmartAccount`, into dapps.
-Developers can create and manage delegator accounts that delegate specific permissions, such as spending limits or time-based access, to other accounts.

 This extension demonstrates the end-to-end flow for initializing a MetaMask Smart Account, generating and signing a